cactiML/clinitokenizer/README.md

 Compared to other off-the-shelf sentence tokenizers (i.e. `nltk`), `clinitokenizer` will run slower (especially on machines without GPU) and consume more memory, so if near-instant tokenization is the goal, using a GPU-based machine or another tokenizer may be better.

 `clinitokenizer` is optimized for natural-language text in the clinical domain.
 Therefore, when tokenizing more general English sentences or for tasks in a different domain, other generalized tokenizers may perform better.

+## Motivating Examples
+Below are some examples of clinical text comparing `clinitokenizer` to `nltk.tokenize.sent_tokenize`:

+#### "He was asked if he was taking any medications.
+Patient is currently taking 5 m.g.
+Tylenol."
+**notes:** Challenge here is not mistaking m.g. for end-of-sentence.

+**nltk output:**
+He was asked if he was taking any medications.
+Patient is currently taking 5 m.g.
+Tylenol.

+**clinitokenizer output:**
+He was asked if he was taking any medications.
+Patient is currently taking 5 m.g.
+Tylenol.

+#### "Pt. has hx of alcohol use disorder He is recovering."
+**notes:** Challenge here is there is a typo after 'disorder', missing a period.
+Can tokenizer semantically identify new sentence?

+**nltk output:**
+Pt.
+has hx of alcohol use disorder He is recovering.

+**clinitokenizer output:**
+Pt. has hx of alcohol use disorder
+He is recovering.

+#### "Pt. has hx of alcohol use disorder but He is recovering."
+**notes:** Opposite as previous example -- here, there is an accidental capitalization.
+Can tokenizer semantically identify it is NOT a new sentence?

+**nltk output:**
+Pt.
+has hx of alcohol use disorder but He is recovering.

+**clinitokenizer output:**
+Pt. has hx of alcohol use disorder but He is recovering.

+#### "Past Medical History: Patient has PMH of COPD."
+**notes:** "Past Medical History" is a sentence header.
+Even though it is technically a single sentence according to English grammar, when extracting section headers it may be important to identify them as distinct from all sentences under that header.

+**nltk output:**
+Past Medical History: Patient has PMH of COPD.

+**clinitokenizer output:**
+Past Medical History:
+Patient has PMH of COPD.